philemmons/hw5-group4/README.md

 * Samba Diallo
 * Regie Daquiong

-## Strategy for Handling the “Interfaces” Between Each Other’s Code
+## Strategy for Handling the “Interfaces” Between Each Other’s Code -

+* Ensuring that we add, commit, and push our code after making changes
+* Ensuring that what we have on cloud9 is up to date (i.e. pulling new code from the repo)
+* Setting clear guidelines as to who is going to do what

-## Known Problems
+## Known Problems -

+* One of the known problems of homework 5 is ...

-## What we Could Improve
+## What we Could Improve -

+* To improve our project we could ...

 ## Note -